Considering UV Treatments? Assessment comes first.

 Not Sure?
 Let’s Break It Down.

-UV therapy involves controlled exposure to ultraviolet light using professional equipment.
+A UV Light Treatment involves controlled exposure to ultraviolet light using professional equipment.
 Treatment times are based on individual skin type and exposure history.

 Most appointments are relatively short, with exposure times varying depending on skin type, treatment history and individual protocols.